BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 qqplot(variant_results, "HDL_cholesterol", "variant")
 ```

-Note that due to fast testing enables results with p<0.05 may be skewed and effect the lambda value.
+Note that due to fast testing enables results with p>0.05 may be skewed and affect the lambda value.

 ![image](https://user-images.githubusercontent.com/43707014/236252715-93df0a07-9799-4e50-85af-c679631a4bc3.png)